-The MSc in Modern South Asian Studies is a 12-month, taught master's course, offered jointly by the Oxford School of Global and Area Studies (OSGA) and the Faculty of Oriental Studies.
-You will study this important region, with its rich history and its complex present-day societies, from a number of disciplinary and analytical perspectives, culminating in a 12,000-word thesis.
+The MSc in Modern South Asian Studies is a nine month, taught master's course, offered jointly by the Oxford School of Global and Area Studies (OSGA) and the Faculty of Asian and Middle Eastern Studies.
+You will study this important region, with its rich history and its complex present-day societies, from a number of disciplinary and analytical perspectives, culminating in a thesis.

 The MSc in Modern South Asian Studies is an exciting degree bringing together Oxford's wealth of expertise on South Asia in a single programme.
 Students gain access to teaching and expert supervision across departments in the Social Sciences and Humanities Divisions.
-They receive rigorous training in one of three tailored modules in research methods, and subject to timetabling, may have the opportunity to build in Hindi, Urdu, Old Hindi, Persian, Gujarati, Bengali, Marathi or other language training.
+They receive rigorous training in one of two tailored modules in research methods, and subject to timetabling and demand, may have the opportunity to build in Hindi, Urdu, Classical Hindi/Hindavi, Persian, Gujarati, Bengali, Marathi or other language training.
 Students may pursue any combination of interests, including history, literature, language, religion, economy and interstate relations.